prody/ProDy-website/tutorials/signdy_tutorial/overview.rst

 such as inverse eigenvalue.
 We can show a bar above this with individual members labelled like [JK15]_.

+We can select particular members to highlight with arrows by putting their names and labels in a dictionary:

 .. ipython:: python

    highlights = {'3h5vA_ca': 'GluA2','3o21C_ca': 'GluA3',
                  '3h6gA_ca': 'GluK2', '3olzA_ca': 'GluK3',
                  '5kc8A_ca': 'GluD2'}

+We plot the variance bar for the first five modes (showing a function of the inverse eigenvalues related to the resultant relative size of motion) above the inverse eigenvalue distributions for each of those modes.
+To arrange the plots like this, we use the `~matplotlib.pyplot.GridSpec` method of Matplotlib.

+.. ipython:: python

    @savefig signdy_dali_variance_mode1-5.png width=4in
    figure();